1. Overview

 Summary

-In this step, you were able to perform Sentiment Analysis on a string of text and printed out its score and magnitude.
-Read more about Sentiment Analysis.
+In this step, you were able to perform sentiment analysis on a string of text and printed out its score and magnitude.
+Read more about sentiment analysis.

-8. Entity analysis
+5. Entity analysis

-Entity Analysis inspects the given information for entities by searching for proper nouns such as public figures, landmarks, etc., and returns information about those entities.
+Entity analysis inspects the given information for entities by searching for proper nouns such as public figures, landmarks, etc., and returns information about those entities.

 Copy the following code into your IPython session: